jbqueru/tstd0hmg/README.md

 # Timeline and design thoughts

-*Jan 13 2025:* announcement for a fake cracktro showcase in mid-March.
+**Jan 13 2025:** Announcement for a fake cracktro showcase in mid-March.

-*Jan 14 2025:* Pandafox and Djaybee agree to work on such a fake cracktro and announce the MegaBuSTers' participation.
+**Jan 14 2025:** Pandafox and Djaybee agree to work on such a fake cracktro and announce the MegaBuSTers' participation.

-*Jan 20-21 2025:* Pandafox suggests a remake of the VMax cracktro, possibly with enhancements as possible, ideally starting with something faithful to the original and progressively evolving into the enhanced version.
+**Jan 20-21 2025:** Pandafox suggests a remake of the VMax cracktro, possibly with enhancements as possible, ideally starting with something faithful to the original and progressively evolving into the enhanced version.
 Hints at the possibility of some distortion on the 3D cubes.

-*Jan 21 2025:* Pandafox proposes a redrawn logo.
+**Jan 21 2025:** Pandafox proposes a redrawn logo.

-*Jan 22 2025:* Djaybee explores the possibilities behind the 3D cubes.
+**Jan 22 2025:** Djaybee explores the possibilities behind the 3D cubes.
 Precomputing a long animation might take a lot of RAM (450kiB for 8 seconds of 96*96*1bpp), while rendering it in real-time would limit the complexity and/or require optimizations that there might not be